 Welcome to today’s Nice Kicks’ Throwback Thursday.
-Today, we take a departure from the Nike in the ’90s era and turn to another sneaker brand and silhouette, a company rich in history and with an indelible impact on street culture.
-In light of the NBA Draft and the recent announcement of Jay-Z being named as Puma’s Creative Director, we pay tribute to and reminisce about Puma’s legendary trademark athlete and 1999 Rookie of the Year, Vince Carter, and his first signature sneaker, the Puma Vinsanity.
+In light of a legend announcing he will play his last season, we pay tribute to and reminisce about Puma’s legendary trademark athlete and 1999 Rookie of the Year, Vince Carter, and his first signature sneaker, the Puma Vinsanity.

 While the vast majority of VC’s career accomplishments and highlights were performed in other brands following his departure from Puma, the Vinsanity and its Cell technology, nearly two decades later, have finally returned to center stage.

 The greatest show in Canada, and on planet earth.